Bachelor of Science in Sign Language Interpreting

 Applicants may also be required to submit results from an external interactive interview of their sign language skills.
 Any fees assessed for this interview would be paid directly to the external evaluation entity.

-Please send a copy of your unofficial transcript to Elizabeth Schniedewind or Steven Stubbs and an email stating your interest.
+If you are interested in applying, send an email to either Elizabeth Schniedewind or Steven Stubbs.
+Please include unofficial copies of your transcripts.
 Qualified applicants will be contacted and given further instructions via email.

 Applications typically open the first day of February.
 Applications received by April 1st are given priority consideration.
 We accept one cohort per academic year to begin classes in the fall.
 Each cohort is between 12-15 students.